Private Journeys

 Day 9

-Transfer back to Baltra airport and fly to Guayaquil on the Pacific coast.
+Transfer back to Baltra Airport and fly to the mainland.
 Connect with your international flight.
 UK clients arrive home the following day.

 Outline itinerary